-A chunk of DR 3's concrete removed
+A section of DR 3's concrete removed

 Two days before shutting down the company, a milestone was reached in the decommissioning of Danish Reactor 3: the first concrete blocks have been sawn out of the top of the reactor and placed in containers.